Reimplementing Mizar in Rust: Introduction

 We are not the first to present aspects of Mizar from an outsider's perspective.
 J. Harrison's Mizar mode in HOL Light \cite{harrison-mizar} is a simulation of large parts of the Mizar frontend, with the MESON prover used in place of the Mizar checker.
 J. Urban's MPTP \cite{urban2006mptp} project exports the statements of checker goals and sends them to ATPs.
 And most recently, Kaliszyk and P{\k{a}}k presented a model of Mizar as encoded in Isabelle \cite{kaliszyk2019semantics}, but stop short of a fully automatic proof export mechanism.

+One may reasonably ask why the MPTP export is not already everything you could wish regarding proof export.
+There are two problems: (1) Because it is using external ATPs rather than Mizar's own code, it does not and cannot reasonably be expected to achieve 100\% success on the MML, and even when it works the Mizar checker often outperforms the external ATP, because the MML is significantly overfit to the Mizar checker.
+(2) Because it instruments the ``checker inference'' level, we verify ``\texttt{by}'' steps but not the skeleton steps that glue them together, and some significant type reasoning happens in the analyzer.

 In this paper, we will try to give an implementer's perspective of Mizar: how it works under the hood, and some things we discovered while trying to replicate the functionality.
+The reader should be aware that this paper is focused on internal details and implementation correctness of the Mizar system, not the abstract theory of Mizar (that is, Tarski--Grothendieck set theory and the soft type system).
+See \cite{grabowski2010mizar,kaliszyk2019semantics} for information on these aspects of the language.